AP Source: NFL offers players to scrap all preseason games

 “What’s good for players and what makes players and their families safer also makes coaches, staff and teams safer and, quite frankly, it makes our communities safer,” Sills said.

 The NFL’s testing will run through a national laboratory company.
-The league spoke with the CDC; the White House task force; a number of public health officials; infectious disease experts and national laboratory medicine leaders to make sure its testing protocol would not have a negative impact on the country’s testing supply or the health care system.
+The league spoke with the CDC, the White House coronavirus task force, a number of public health officials, infectious disease experts; and national laboratory medicine leaders to make sure its testing protocol would not have a negative impact on the country’s testing supply or the healthcare system.

 “We’ve received unanimous response across the board that it would not have a negative impact,” Sills said.
 “That’s a very important point to us, we take that responsibility very seriously.
 We’ve also discussed that at length with our testing vendor to make sure we are not having a negative impact on any of their business.”